lorenzo85/scenarios-ica/security-authentication-mtls/step1/text.md

 | `notification-service-v1` | `bar` | Sends EMAIL notifications |
 | `booking-service-v1` | `foo` | Accepts booking requests and calls `notification-service` |

-Check the running pods and services and wait until they are all in `Running` status.
+Check the running pods and wait until they are all in `Running` status.

 ```bash
 kubectl get pod,service -n foo